cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - password, an opaque byte string containing the client's password.
 - blind, an OPRF scalar value.
 - response, a CredentialResponse structure.
-- server_identity, The optional server identity.
+- server_identity, The optional server identity, an octet string.
-- client_identity, The optional client identity.
+- client_identity, The optional client identity, an octet string.

 Output:
 - client_private_key, the client's private key for the AKE protocol.